 Science subject (eg, Geography)

-Each small block represents a 15-point course.
-This diagram is an example only - other combinations are possible.
+This diagram is an example only – other combinations are possible.
+For specific course requirements, see the Regulations for the Certificate in Science.

-You can transfer the credit you gain during the Certificate in Science to the Bachelor of Science (and some other degrees), as long as you have not graduated with the certificate.
+You can transfer the credit you gain during the Certificate in Science to the Bachelor of Science (and some other degrees), as long as you have not graduated with the Certificate.